alle0017/sticker/README.md

 ## USE DYNAMIC COMPONENTS
-As mentioned above, sticker is also javascript friendly, so you can create your own components from js, defining them as templates string (as already mentioned, use 'inline html' extension on vs code to enable better dev experience) rather than jsx.
+From the newer version of sticker, sticker js library is replaced with spiderweb.js.
+Basically, spiderweb allow everything sticker could and much more.
+In the next months, it will be also updated and new features will be added. spiderweb.js allow you to create your own components from js, defining them as templates string (as already mentioned, use 'inline html' extension on vs code to enable better dev experience) rather than jsx.
 You can also reuse your components created by the template engine, simply adding the 'dynamic' keyword in the component declaration.
 Some examples and prototypes:

  ```html
  <div>